Get involved today!

 Please note that the community’s health and safety is of utmost importance to us, please follow Halton COVID-19 safety guidelines to ensure your personal safety and those around you prior to choosing to participate in any eco-activities or tips shared by BurlingtonGreen.

-Burlington’s Clean Up Green Up registration is reopen!
+Burlington’s Clean Up Green Up continues until the end of October!
 Sign up to participate in this popular and rewarding city-wide opportunity to safely collect litter from our communities, and you can also register to participate in various green up activities that you can do at home to help grow the local tree canopy and strengthen local biodiversity too!

 Since BurlingtonGreen began hosting this inclusive event in 2011, a whopping 109,000+ participants have joined these collective efforts, resulting in cleaner and greener parks, streams, schoolyards and neighbourhoods.